NkosiMlaba/Voting-Application/README.md

 ## Project Status ![Status](https://img.shields.io/badge/status-completed-brightgreen)

 1. The core functionality is completed and includes:
+    - User authentication with Google Oauth
     - Creating an election
     - Viewing elections, viewing election details
     - Participating in an election
-    - Email encryption
+    - User data encryption and decryption
+    - Saving election data (JSON for metadata)

 2. Additional features that I am looking to have implemented:
     - More robust user interface
-    - Using databases to store the election data
+    - Using database to store the election data

 ## Account Requirements: